Managing and preventing PTSD flashbacks

 What are PTSD flashbacks?

-A PTSD flashback is when something triggers you to go back to a past traumatic event.
+As one of the most common signs of PTSD, a flashback is when something triggers you to go back to a past traumatic event.
 In the moment when you are reliving the memory, you can feel the same emotions you did at the time, act in the same way and even have the same physical sensations.

 During a flashback, you may retain a connection with the present moment.
 They can also be so realistic that it feels as though you are going through the experience again.